 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-Latest data are for October.
+Latest data are for October, except for Japan, November (p).
 See also PMIs for other Asia-Pacific economies on slide 42.
 Sources: US Institute for Supply Management; IHS Markit; JP Morgan; Caixin; Refinitiv Datastream.
 Return to "What's New".